Fuel your marathon running

 Fuel your marathon running: Be prepared

 As marathon race day approaches, you will be building up your training levels and starting to think about nutrition preparation.The key to success is to be both physically and mentally prepared.
-You have already put in the hard work in the weeks prior to the marathon, and ideally you will have been refuelling with a high carbohydrate diet to maximise your carbohydrate stores (muscle and liver glycogen stores).
+You have already put in the hard work in the weeks prior to the marathon, and ideally you will have been refueling with a high carbohydrate diet to maximize your carbohydrate stores (muscle and liver glycogen stores).

 Fuel your marathon running: Avoiding 'the wall'

-During the marathon, glycogen stores will start to deplete as the body has a limited supply of carbohydrate, which is why it is so important to make sure these levels are maximised to improve your endurance on the day.
+During the marathon, glycogen stores will start to deplete as the body has a limited supply of carbohydrate, which is why it is so important to make sure these levels are maximized to improve your endurance on the day.
 As the race progresses you will start to deplete these stores so to ensure you do not run low or 'hit the wall' you will need to top up your blood glucose levels with extra carbohydrate.
 This can be from sports drinks, gels, sports bars or food, the choice is yours, so take this opportunity now to practice during training and find what works for you.